rootkc/markdown-cv/index.md

 `June 2020 - July 2020`
 **Ingest and parse data from backend** _| YouTv_

-Create ingestion engine that takes `.JSON` files from a backend and parse them into the format that clients consume.
+Create ingestion engine that takes json files from a backend and parse them into the format that clients consume.
 It's written using python3 and tested with pythons unittest

 `May 2020 - June 2020`
 **Setup Cypress with BDD support** _| YouTv_

-Setup Cypress in a mono repository with support for BDD `.feature` files and start writing tests to automate regression testing.
+Setup Cypress in a mono repository with support for BDD feature files and start writing tests to automate regression testing.

 `May 2020 - June 2020`
 **Multiple repos to mono repo with CI** _| YouTv_